digitallyinduced/ihp-boilerplate/README.md

 5. Sets up direnv
 6. Deploys to a NixOS server

+## Tailwind CSS (Optional)

+This project includes optional Tailwind CSS support.
+To enable:

+1. Uncomment the `packages.frontend` block in `flake.nix`
+2. Adapt the build paths to match your project structure

+You can check the Tailwind build by executing `nix build .#frontend`

 ## Setup Instructions

 To use the GitHub Actions workflow in this project: